 4. Invest in time-saving toys.

 Time-saving toys have two key features that make them worthy of a place in your productive home.
 First, and most importantly, your kids will play with them.
 Second, they don’t require adult help (yours, in other words).

 When you find toys and activities that have these features, invest in them.
 You can also rotate toy collections to keep your kids from getting bored with what you already have.

 5. Multi-task wisely.

-More and more research tells us that our brains aren’t capable of multi-tasking; we don’t actually do two things at once, we switch back and forth from one to the other incessantly, and it makes us less productive.
-This is true, in most cases: switching from your Twitter feed to your email to your article draft just keeps you from focusing and finishing.
+More and more research tells us that our brains aren’t capable of multi-tasking; we don’t do two things at once and switch back and forth from one to the other incessantly, making us less productive.
+This is true in most cases: switching from your Twitter feed to your email to your article draft just keeps you from focusing and finishing.

 But as a work-at-home Mom, some multi-tasking is inevitable.
 You can hold a child in your lap while you write an article draft (my four-year-old is in my lap right now, and you better believe this counts as snuggling); you can sit outside and make sure the kids don’t die on the Slip’n’Slide while you brainstorm marketing ideas or write up some outlines.
 Time, when you can focus on one thing, is great; when you have it, use it.
 When you don’t, consider smart multitasking.

 6. Invest in childcare.

 Though hypothetically I could do all the writing I do with a kid in my lap, it would take me fifteen times as long to get the writing done.
 Those kids: they’re cute, but they’re squirmy, and they like to talk.
 They also get (minor) injuries all the time.
 An important client call with a kid screaming in the background?
 Not so good.

 Though I don’t see myself as an entertainment source for my kids (I’m a Mom, not a birthday clown), I do want to have time to quit multi-tasking and focus on them.
 Childcare helps me get work done efficiently and sanely, so I can check off my list and get outside and get belly burns on the Slip’n’Slide too.